RodrigoValente1906/AND1-TodoApp/README.md

 With this app you can manage your To-Dos and also create shared boards for projects, where you can assign members.

 # Requirements
- - As a user, I want to sign up to the app so that I have an account. - [x]
+ - [x] As a user, I want to sign up to the app so that I have an account.
  - As a user, I want to sign in to the app so that I can access my account. - DONE
  - As a user, I want to delete my account so that I remove my data. - NOT DONE
  - As a user, I want to create a to-do so that I can create a task in the system. - DONE